 Junior Review Form

-This is the standard form Faculty in the Department of Art and Design will use to evaluate your work during Junior Review.
+This is the standard form Faculty in the Department of Visual and Media Arts will use to evaluate your work during Junior Review.

 Should you still have any questions, please do not hesitate your emphasis area coordinator for clarification.